calistad/Stock_Analysis/README.md

-# Using VBA to analyze stock data
+# Stock Analysis

 ## Overview of Project

-Using VBA to analyze Green Energy Stock data
+To analyze Green Energy Stock data by using VBA.

 ### Purpose